learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

 ## Instructions

 ### While Loops
-Imagine Agnes is finally ready to achieve her dream of becoming a competitive eater.
+Imagine a person Agnes is finally ready to achieve her dream of becoming a competitive eater!
 Because the competition is so fierce, she knows she'll need to do lots of training to become number one.

 Her first regiment of training consists of eating pizza.
 Below is a for loop version of her training process.
 Using your knowledge of while loops, translate the pizza eating code below from a for loop to a while loop.